ADVANCE RAG & BUILD

 • Choose their primary goals for sponsoring, so that their organization gets the right reporting and their employees (if any) may be engaged for the proper results and KPI, as chosen by the sponsor.

-• mentors: commitment for 3 hours, or 8 hours in April 2024.
+• Mentors: commitment for 1 or 3 hours total.
 You choose.

-Partners - full list
+Ecosystem - full list

 Arizona State University